jump to navigation

 About David

-David Davenport is counselor to the director and a research fellow at the Hoover Institution.
-He specializes in international law and treaties, constitutional federalism, and American politics and law.
+David Davenport is a research fellow emeritus at the Hoover Institution specializing in constitutional federalism, civic education, modern American conservatism and international law.

 Davenport is the former president of Pepperdine University (1985–2000).
-Under his leadership of Pepperdine, the university experienced significant growth in quality and reputation.
+Under his leadership, the University experienced significant growth in quality and reputation.
 Davenport cofounded Common Sense California and the Davenport Institute for Public Engagement and Civic Leadership.
-He also serves on the board of California Forward, a bipartisan reform group, and was also a member of Governor Schwarzenegger’s California Performance Review Commission.
-Davenport is a member of several corporate and nonprofit boards as well.
+He has been active in efforts to reform governance in California, having served as a member of Governor Schwarzenegger’s California Performance Review Commission and as a board member of California Forward.
+Davenport has served on several corporate and nonprofit boards as well.

 Davenport earned a B.A. with distinction in international relations from Stanford University and a J.D. from the University of Kansas School of Law, where he was elected to Order of the Coif and earned national and international awards in moot court competitions.